F0nz0/NanoSpeech_basecaller/README.md

 		gBlock2	157.0	+	18	23	0.782608695652174
 		gBlock2	159.0	+	1	23	0.043478260869565216

-### **Multi Modification version**
+### **Multi Modification version** (to be preferred - pod5 ready)
-Additionally, a more complex set of scripts is released in order to handle NanoSpeech models trained on multiple modifications.
-For every model in h5 format, a configuration file (models/*.h5.cfg) is coupled which contains parameters to initialize the transformer model.
-The main script is NanoSpeech_multi_mod.py and it accepts the following options:
+Additionally, a more complex set of scripts has been released in order to handle NanoSpeech models trained on multiple modifications.
+For every model in h5 format, a configuration file (models/*.h5.cfg) is coupled and contains parameters to initialize the transformer model.
+The main script is NanoSpeech_multi_mod.py, and it accepts the following options:

-		python3 NanoSpeech_multi_mod.py \
+	python3 /lustrehome/afonzino/NanoListener_NanoSpeech/NanoSpeech_basecaller_private/NanoSpeech_basecaller/NanoSpeech_multi_mod.py -h
-		usage: NanoSpeech_multi_mod.py [-h] -d FAST5_FOLDERPATH -o OUT_FILEPATH -m MODEL_WEIGTHS [-t THREADS_N] [-c CLIP_OUTLIERS] [-u PRINT_GPU_MEMORY] [-r PRINT_READ_NAME] [-nr N_READS_TO_PROCESS]
+	usage: NanoSpeech_multi_mod.py [-h] -d RAW_DATA_FOLDERPATH -o OUT_FILEPATH -m MODEL_WEIGTHS [-t THREADS_N] [-c CLIP_OUTLIERS] [-u PRINT_GPU_MEMORY]
-							[-fl FAST5LIST_FILEPATH] [-rl READSLIST_FILEPATH] [-cl CHUNKS_LEN] [-idxs PRINT_CHUNKS_IDXS]
+								   [-r PRINT_READ_NAME] [-nr N_READS_TO_PROCESS] [-fl FAST5LIST_FILEPATH] [-rl READSLIST_FILEPATH] [-cl CHUNKS_LEN]
+								   [-idxs PRINT_CHUNKS_IDXS] [-f FORMAT]

-		NanoSpeech basecaller.py v.
-0.0.1
+	NanoSpeech basecaller: NanoSpeech_multi_mod.py v.
+0.0.2

 	optional arguments:
-		-h, --help            show this help message and exit -d FAST5_FOLDERPATH, --fast5_folderpath FAST5_FOLDERPATH
+	  -h, --help            show this help message and exit -d RAW_DATA_FOLDERPATH, --raw_data_folderpath RAW_DATA_FOLDERPATH
-								--fast5_folderpath: a <str> with the fullpath for the input fast5 folderpath.
+							--raw_data_folderpath: a <str> with the fullpath for the input pod5/fast5 folder(file)-path containing the raw data.
+This works in an iterative manner within the tree of a directory.
 	  -o OUT_FILEPATH, --out_filepath OUT_FILEPATH
 							--out_filepath: a <str> with the fullpath for the output fasta/fastq file generated during the basecalling.
 	  -m MODEL_WEIGTHS, --model_weigths MODEL_WEIGTHS
 							--model_weigths: a <str> with the fullpaht for the h5 file containing the weights to inizialize pretrained transformer model.
 	  -t THREADS_N, --threads_n THREADS_N
 							--threads_n: a <int> indicating the number of basecaller workers.
 	  -c CLIP_OUTLIERS, --clip_outliers CLIP_OUTLIERS
 							--clip_outliers: a <str> indicating the min-max currents value to be clipped with mean.
 [None] -u PRINT_GPU_MEMORY, --print_gpu_memory PRINT_GPU_MEMORY
 							--print_gpu_memory: <str> Set to True to print gpu usage for every worker starting a new read (experimental).
 [False] -r PRINT_READ_NAME, --print_read_name PRINT_READ_NAME
 							--print_read_name: <bool> Set to True to let producer to print reads names added to queue.
 [False] -nr N_READS_TO_PROCESS, --n_reads_to_process N_READS_TO_PROCESS
 							--n_reads_to_process: <int> Numer of reads to limit basecalling.
 [None] -fl FAST5LIST_FILEPATH, --fast5list_filepath FAST5LIST_FILEPATH
 							--fast5list_filepath: <str> Fullpath for a file with list of paths to fast5 files to limit basecalling on.
 [None] -rl READSLIST_FILEPATH, --readslist_filepath READSLIST_FILEPATH
 							--readslist_filepath: <str> Fullpath for a file with list of reads ids to limit basecalling on.
 [None] -cl CHUNKS_LEN, --chunks_len CHUNKS_LEN
 							--chunks_len: <int> Chunks lenght the generator will be output from raw signals.
 [None] -idxs PRINT_CHUNKS_IDXS, --print_chunks_idxs PRINT_CHUNKS_IDXS
 							--print_chunks_idxs: <bool> Set to True to print 0-based index for the end of chunks in the + line in fastq output [None]
+	  -f FORMAT, --format FORMAT
+							--format: <string> indicating which type of raw data format has been passed among fast5 or pod5. [pod5]

- Here an example command to lauch the basecalling of fast5 reads (pod5 reads have to be converted into fast5 files, see https://pod5-file-format.readthedocs.io/en/0.1.21/docs/tools.html#pod5-convert-fast5) using the NanoSpeech multi-mod version.
+ Here an example command to launch the basecalling of fast5 reads (pod5 reads have to be converted into fast5 files, see https://pod5-file-format.readthedocs.io/en/0.1.21/docs/tools.html#pod5-convert-fast5) using the NanoSpeech multi-mod version.
 The configurations will be automatically loaded from the corresponding *.h5.cfg file:

 	python3 NanoSpeech_multi_mod.py \
-		-m {h5 model-path} \ ### please select a model coupled with a *.h5.cfg file ### for the multi-species only inosines use *NanoSpeech_Inosine_m23M_e71_d19Mrec.h5*
+		-m {h5 model-path} \ ### please select a model coupled with a *.h5.cfg file ### for the multi-species inosine-only RNA002 model please use models/*NanoSpeech_Inosine_m23M_e71_d19Mrec.h5*
-		-d {fast5 folder-path} \
+		-d {pod5 folder-path} \
 		-t {number of parallel models} \
 		-o {fasta/fastq output file}